openzim/nautilus/README.md

 `nautilus` turns a collection of documents into a browsable [ZIM file](https://openzim.org).

-It downloads the video (webm or mp4 format – optionnaly recompress them in lower-quality, smaller size), the thumbnails, the subtitles and the authors' profile pictures ; then, it create a static HTML files folder of it before creating a ZIM off of it.
+It downloads the video (webm or mp4 format – optionally recompress it in lower-quality, smaller size), the thumbnails, the subtitles and the authors' profile pictures ; then, it creates a static HTML files folder of it before creating a ZIM off of it.

 # Preparing the archive

 To be used with nautilus, your archive should be a ZIP file.
 * it doesn't need to be structured, but it can.
 * it doesn't need to be compressed.
 It's usually recommended not to.
-* it should contain a `collection.json` file, but it can also provided separately (see below).
+* it should contain a `collection.json` file, but it can also be provided separately (see below).
 * it should only contain to-be-included files.
 No filtering is done.
-* Audio and video files should be in ogg format with `.ogg`/`.ogv` extension to be supported on all platform (`mp3`/`mp4` would work only on platform with native support).
+* Audio and video files should be in ogg format with an `.ogg`/`.ogv` extension to be supported on all platforms (`mp3`/`mp4` would work only on platforms with native support).

 ```
 cd content/path